neuro-ml/thunder/docs/callbacks/metric_logger.md

 `val/accuracy` - validation metrics.
 `test/accuracy` - test metrics.

+You can also use preprocessing functions as keys of the dictionary.
+It is covered in **Preprocessing** part in **Single Metrics** paragraph.

 ### Single metrics
 Single metrics are computed on each object separately and only then aggregated.
 It is a common use case for tasks like segmentation or object detection.